CDrummond/musly-server/README.md

 ./musly-server.py
 ```

-...when the service starts, it will confirm that the number of traks in its
+...when the service starts, it will confirm that the number of tracks in its
 SQLite database is the same as the number in the 'Musly jukebox'.
 If the
 number differs, the jukebox is recreated.